kjell/mcn-2020-git-haiku/index.md

-Glorious the moon
+The first day of the year:
 Here along this way but I,
-It’s the Doll’s Festival.
+and gazes at the moon.